Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 # Privacy

 In GoQuorum, privacy refers to the ability to keep transactions private between the involved participants.
-Other participants cannot access the transaction content.
+Other participants can't access the transaction content.

 ## Private transaction manager

 GoQuorum uses a private transaction manager, [Tessera](https://docs.tessera.consensys.net), to implement private transactions.
-Tessera stores and allows access to encrypted transaction data, and exchanges encrypted payloads with other Tessera nodes, but does not have access to any private keys.
+Tessera stores and allows access to encrypted transaction data, and exchanges encrypted payloads with other Tessera nodes, but doesn't have access to any private keys.

-Tessera uses the [enclave](#enclave) for cryptographic functionality.
+Tessera uses an [enclave](#enclave) for cryptographic functionality.
-The enclave can optionally be hosted by the private transaction manager itself.
+The private transaction manager itself can optionally host an enclave.

-Tessera is restful/stateless and can be load balanced easily.
+Tessera is restful/stateless and can be load balanced.

 You can [configure a connection to the private transaction manager](../../HowTo/Configure/ConfigurePTM.md) to enable private transactions.